Porcini mushroom powder is a great addition to almost any recipe that calls for mushrooms.

 Bring to a boil and then simmer until thickened.
 Serve warm.

-Use Porcini Mushroom Powder As A Meat Rub
+Use the Powdered Mushroom as a Meat Rub

 If you’re looking for an easy way to flavour meats, consider using porcini mushroom powder instead of traditional seasonings.